niall-code/the-barn-owl-inn/README.md

 - As mentioned above, a relative helped with phrasing and structuring my user stories/acceptance criteria.

 - The CSS styling targeting the deletion confirmation modal was sourced from [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp), as mentioned above.

+- The device responsiveness mockup graphic at the top of this readme utilised an [image from Freepik](https://www.freepik.com/free-vector/different-devices-mockup_1075504.htm) made available by [starline](https://www.freepik.com/author/starline).

+- My home page logo was created using Adobe Express' [logo maker](https://www.adobe.com/express/create/logo).

+- The favicon version of it was then created using [Real Favicon Generator](https://realfavicongenerator.net/).